Syndicate Raj: History

-The Tactics
+Tactics

 A local leader of AITC employs a group of unemployed people to run the racket.
 The racket is called syndicate.
 Wherever a real-estate business is constructing a building, or a company wants to open up a new factory, or even a family wants to buy material goods for building a home, the syndicate appears and inquires about the activity.
 Then, they force the company or the family to take the raw-materials for the construction from a particular vendor that they operate, at a higher rate than the market rate.

 If the consumer does not agree to buy from them, then they demand large sums of money for the construction.
 In case the company complains to the local police, the local and top AITC party officials control the police to prevent taking any action by them.
 In addition, the local administration forces the company to bend to the demands of the syndicates.

 Recently, the syndicate business has grown to college admissions.
 Student-wing of AITC demands money to the newly admitted freshers in colleges in West Bengal.
 They often intimidate the students if they do not succumb to their monetary demands.

 Mamata Banerjee, the founder of AITC and the Chief Minister of West Bengal, has told party officials to control their rackets.

+School Teacher Jobs

+State government jobs have been one of the most active areas of syndicate rackets.
+In 2022, the School Service Commission (SSC) scam was revealed, exposing the syndicate business in the education sector.
+The education minister of West Bengal, Partha Chatterjee was accused of taking large sums of money in exchange of providing government school teacher jobs to individuals, bypassing the rigorous examination system for SSC jobs and was later arrested.
+Although there used to be such allegations against the previous Left-front government, there was no proofs of a large-scale corruption and party-level involvements.
+On the contrary, SSC jobs were one of the few honest ways many poor and middle-class families used to get a government job in order to achieve a respectable standard of living.

+Even though Chief Minister Mamata Banerjee was also accused but no investigation could prove her direct involvements in this scam.
+In relation to this, it is important to mention that former education minister Partha Chatterjee was one of the intimate confidantes of Mamata Banerjee.